 Kitchens in buttery yellow, robin’s egg blue, or soft mint capture the heart of the vintage cottagecore aesthetic.
 These colors feel cheerful and familiar, echoing country kitchens from simpler times.
 Open shelves, vintage hardware, and delicate teacups add charm to the pastel palette.
 The effect is both functional and whimsically nostalgic.
 Pair pastels with natural materials for balance.

-- Furniture: retro-style pink range with brass hardware
+- Furniture: vintage-style pink range with brass hardware

-- Lighting: natural window light with plaid cafe curtains
+- Lighting: soft natural window light with gathered check valance

-- Materials: mint painted wood cabinets, ceramic tile backsplash, oak open shelving, floral china, gingham cotton textiles
+- Materials: mint painted wood cabinetry, ceramic tile countertops, raw wood open shelving, brass knobs

 8. Candlelit Comfort Spaces